rokmc756/Apache-Spark/README.md

 Apache Spark is an open-source, distributed processing system designed for fast and general-purpose big data workloads.
 It is a unified analytics engine that can handle various types of data processing, including batch processing, real-time analytics, machine learning, and graph processing, within a single framework.
 Key characteristics and features of Apache Spark:

-* Speed: Spark utilizes in-memory caching and optimized query execution, allowing it to process data significantly faster than older, disk-based systems like Hadoop MapReduce.
+- **Speed**: Spark utilizes in-memory caching and optimized query execution, allowing it to process data significantly faster than older, disk-based systems like Hadoop MapReduce.
-* Ease of Use: It provides user-friendly APIs in multiple programming languages, including Java, Scala, Python, and R, making it accessible to a wide range of developers.
+- **Ease of Use**: It provides user-friendly APIs in multiple programming languages, including Java, Scala, Python, and R, making it accessible to a wide range of developers.
-* Unified Engine: Spark's core engine is complemented by several higher-level libraries, such as Spark SQL for structured data, MLlib for machine learning, Spark Streaming for real-time data streams, and GraphX for graph processing.
+- **Unified Engine**: Spark's core engine is complemented by several higher-level libraries, such as Spark SQL for structured data, MLlib for machine learning, Spark Streaming for real-time data streams, and GraphX for graph processing.
 These libraries can be combined to build complex data workflows.
-* Distributed Processing: Spark distributes massive computing tasks across a cluster of machines, breaking them down into smaller, parallelizable tasks for efficient processing.
+- **Distributed Processing**: Spark distributes massive computing tasks across a cluster of machines, breaking them down into smaller, parallelizable tasks for efficient processing.
-* Fault Tolerance: It employs a resilient distributed dataset (RDD) model and a Directed Acyclic Graph (DAG) scheduler to ensure fault tolerance and efficient task execution across the cluster.
+- **Fault Tolerance**: It employs a resilient distributed dataset (RDD) model and a Directed Acyclic Graph (DAG) scheduler to ensure fault tolerance and efficient task execution across the cluster.
-* Flexibility: Spark can run on various cluster managers, including Apache Hadoop YARN, Apache Mesos, Kubernetes, or in standalone mode, and can process data from diverse sources.
+- **Flexibility**: Spark can run on various cluster managers, including Apache Hadoop YARN, Apache Mesos, Kubernetes, or in standalone mode, and can process data from diverse sources.

 In essence, Apache Spark provides a powerful and flexible platform for handling large-scale data analytics and machine learning tasks with high performance and ease of development.